juanuys/juanuys.github.io/_posts/2021-01-30-game-analysis.md

 At the start of a game, the player chooses one of 4 avatars, each with unique relics, cards, and abilities.

-The player chooses which cards to add to their decks at the end of every battle.
+The player chooses which new cards to add to their decks at the end of every battle.
 You can very easily dilute your deck if you add each and every card along the way.
 The player chooses whether to spend their gold on cards, relics, or potions when visiting the merchant.
 The player chooses which branch to take when traversing the spire, e.g. do we visit the merchant next, or battle another enemy?

 And most importantly, at each turn, the player chooses which cards to play.